The following are the speakers that were at the event. Expand each name to read more:

 However, there are significant obstacles.
 Refugees have limited basic computing skills and awareness of online safety.
 They also lack the practice, appropriate mental schemata, and experience of intercultural environments required for fluent online behaviour.

 This workshop will challenge participants to think of the barriers to digital participation for vulnerable populations, and to come up with practical solutions.
 It deals with the issues of basic digital literacy, security, and access to social media communication.

 Alexis has worked in English language education since 2005 in Russia, China, Mexico, and the Middle-East.
 He is an International Relations graduate, currently studying Sustainable Development at SOAS (Online MSc).

 Follow Alexis onTwitter @AlexisEPL

 Language, NGOs, and inclusion: the donor perspective

-Listening to communities is valued by UK’s Department of International Development (DFID) for contributing to beneficiary empowerment and programme efficiency.
-NGOs in receipt of DFID funding are expected to demonstrate that their programmes incorporate meaningful, reciprocal engagement with communities.
-This paper is based on interviews with DFID officials to gauge their views on how they expect NGOs to engage with local languages and the role of translators/interpreters.
+Listening to communities is valued by UK’s Foreign, Commonwealth & Development Office (FCDO) for contributing to beneficiary empowerment and programme efficiency.
+NGOs in receipt of FCDO funding are expected to demonstrate that their programmes incorporate meaningful, reciprocal engagement with communities.
+This paper is based on interviews with FCDO officials to gauge their views on how they expect NGOs to engage with local languages and the role of translators/interpreters.
 It explores their understandings of the ways in which languages and cultural knowledge shape relationships with communities.
 It concludes by reflecting on the importance of language support in promoting inclusive societies.